EnergyModelsX/EnergyModelsBase.jl/docs/src/manual/simple-example.md

 ## The code was downloaded with `git clone`

-First, add the internal *[Clean Export Julia package registry](https://gitlab.sintef.no/clean_export/registrycleanexport)*.
-The examples can then be run from the terminal with
+The examples can be run from the terminal with

 ```shell script
 ~/../energymodelsrenewableproducers.jl/examples $ julia sink_source.jl